Pierce Time Estimator

 • Increases linearly with hole count

-• Can represent 20-40% of total job time
+• Can represent a significant share of total cutting time on highly perforated jobs

 • Often overlooked in manual quotes